 I use the steel steam rack that comes with the Instant Pot pretty regularly.
 My only problem with that is the handles aren’t deep/long enough and they get hot after cooking.
 This steam rack is the perfect replacement.
 The long handles are super practical plus they don’t get hot like the other one.

 - QR vs. NPR?
 Let’s get the basics out of the way first- QR stands for quick release of pressure, which means, you can manually turn the pressure valve to ‘Venting’ position.
 Do that with extreme caution since you’re dealing with hot steam after all.
 NPR stands for natural release of pressure, which means, leave the pot alone to cool down and depressurize.
+When the pin drops, you know the pressure is released.
+Cross check by turning the valve to “Venting” position.
 The times of NPR may vary depending on what and how much is in the pot.
 As a general rule for meat, I go for NPR unless I’m following a two-step recipe which either requires me to add more stuff to the pot after the first part of cooking, or, I have to finish the cooking by grilling or broiling in the oven.
 For vegetables, I “always” do QR otherwise the veggies get overcooked.
 When a recipe says “NPR 5 minutes” or “QR 5 minutes”, it means, let the pressure release naturally for 5 minutes after which you can manually turn the valve to “Venting” mode.
-As a general rule, I do QR for veggies and Fish, NPR 10 for rice and chicken, NPR 15 for red meat!
+My rule of thumb: As a general rule, I do QR for veggies and Seafood, NPR 10 for rice and chicken, NPR 15 for red meat!

 - Common Instant Pot abbreviations used in recipes?
 We already discussed NPR and QR.
 Here are some more: